-- Is there a generic alternative to the medicine you're prescribing?
+- Is there a generic version of the medicine you're prescribing?

 - Are there brochures or other printed material that I can take with me?
-What websites do you recommend?
+What websites do you suggest?

-- Do I need to carry an epinephrine autoinjector?
+- Do I need to carry an epinephrine auto-injector?

 What to expect from your doctor